Skip to content

 Experimenting with different angles and perspectives can add visual interest and variety to your photos.
 Shooting from above or below your subject can create a unique and intriguing look that adds depth and dimension to the image.

-Shooting from above, for example, can make the subject appear smaller or more vulnerable while shooting from below can create a sense of power or dominance.
-It can also make the subject appear taller and more imposing, which can be useful when photographing athletes, models, or actors.
+Shooting from above, for example, can make the subject appear smaller or more vulnerable, while shooting from below can create a sense of power or dominance.
+It can also make the subject appear taller and more imposing, useful when photographing athletes, models, or actors.

 Ultimately, the key is to experiment with different angles and perspectives to find what works best for your subject and the overall aesthetic you want to achieve.
 Don’t be afraid to try new things and take risks to create unique and compelling portraits.